COVID-19 Outbreaks in the Workplace – Who’s Gonna Pay?

 For now, there are more questions than answers.

-Information on how the WCB is approaching potential work-related COVID-19 infection claims can be found here.
-Further information for employers from the provincial WCB’s can be found as follows:
+Information on how provincial WCB’s are approaching potential work-related COVID-19 infection claims can be found as follows:

 BCL Consulting Group is closely monitoring the WCB’s response to the pandemic.
 We are identifying claims where COVID-19 has played a role, whether it is an entitlement decision or interference in the normal course of a claim, to ensure we can respond quickly when new directives come from the WCB.